grafana/tempo/docs/tempo/website/guides/multitenancy.md

 ---

 Tempo is a multitenant distributed tracing backend.
 It supports multitenancy through the use of a header: `X-Scope-OrgID`.
-This guide details how to setup or disable multitenancy.
+This guide details how to setup multitenancy.

 ## Multitenancy